scubamount/scubamount.github.io/README.md

 * `cRED`:
   * Facilitates the execution of requests for elevated network admin credentials, which are encrypted and stored until the end of the session (automatic inclusion in some scripts).
+* `Set-ComputerAdminRights`
+  * Using a multi layered menu, allows the admin to easily choose between bulk users/computers and single user/computer, where they can then choose to bulk Add or Remove admin rights, or Single Add or Remove admin rights from machines or users.
 * `Find-LocalFile`:
   * Proof of concept, allows for a multithreaded filename search on a local drive.
 * `Copy-LocalToRemoteList`:
   * Enables verbose file copying/overwrite from a local computer to any scalable number of remote computers.
 * `Find-FileToRemoteList`:
-  * Locates file path(s) based on named parameters on any scalable number of remote computers.
+  * Locates file path(s) based on named parameters on any scalable number of remote computers and export all the data paths of the chosen filter to a local csv.
 * `Invoke-CommandToRemoteList` and `Invoke-CommandToRemote`:
   * Allow running a command as the user on any scalable number of remote computers, or a single computer utilizing a custom integrated fast ping and credentials check.
 * `Invoke-SCCMInstallToList`: